Rade Lisica

-Rade Lisica (born April 8, 1997) is a Slovenian professional basketball player.
+Rade Lisica (born April 8, 1997) is a Slovenian-Serbian professional basketball player.

 Professional career

 Lisica played for Slovenian teams Zlatorog Laško, Sixt Primorska and LHT Castings Škofja.
 In February 2019, he joined Serbian team Vojvodina of the Basketball League of Serbia.

 Personal life

 His father is a former Serbian professional basketball player Mileta Lisica.
 Also, his younger brother Đorđe (born 1999) is a basketball player.